GChalony/LinuxSetup/README.md

 ## Google Photo backup

 I use [gphotos-sync](https://github.com/gilesknap/gphotos-sync) to backup my photos _directly_ to my external hard drive.
+It's nice because it also backs up album as folders of symlinks, which can be pretty convenient.

 The only annoying bit is that it didn't find exactly how I could install it properly, so currently I made a `gphotos-sync` folder under ~/.local/bin, and a Pipenv environment in it with gphotos-sync installed.